-NOW THE DEED WITNESSES that in pursuance of the said agreement and in consideration of a sum of Rs..... being the token consideration paid by the said CD to AB, the said AB as beneficial user of the said property do hereby give up and relinquish all his leasehold estate and interest in and surrender and deliver possession to the said CD of the premises (or, etc.) comprised in and by the said deed of lease TO HOLD the same as before execution of the lease by the said CD TO HOLD THE INTENT and object that the same shall stand determined to all intents and purposes and that the residue of the said AB in the said premises (or, etc.) under or by virtue of the said deed shall stand extinguished and merged in the reversion freehold and inheritance of the premises with immediate effect as if the said lease was never granted nor intended.
+NOW THE DEED WITNESSES that in pursuance of the said agreement and in consideration of a sum of Rs....... being the token consideration paid by the said CD to AB, the said AB as beneficial user of the said property do hereby give up and relinquish all his leasehold estate and interest in and surrender and deliver possession to the said CD of the premises (or, etc.) comprised in and by the said deed of lease TO HOLD the same as before execution of the lease by the said CD TO HOLD THE INTENT and object that the same shall stand determined to all intents and purposes and that the residue of the said term of...... years created by the said deed of lease, and all other rights and interests of the said AB in the said premises (or, etc.) under or by virtue of the said deed shall stand extinguished and merged in the reversion freehold and inheritance of the premises with immediate effect as if the said lease was never granted nor intended.